The Situ Difference

 We use recommended artwork sizes instead of lumens, and here’s why: lumens are a measure of total light output and do not factor in more important items like coverage and distribution of light.
 A quick analogy is a flashlight held near a wall.
 At 1’ away from the wall, it shines a very tight, concentrated spotlight.
 Move it 10’ away from the wall, and you have a much larger, softer spread of light.
 The lumens would be the same, but the characteristics of the light output vary significantly.
 We use many specialized optical systems (including both primary and secondary optics) to help us capture, concentrate, and redistribute light that is otherwise wasted in a system of basic design.

 It’s much less about how much light can be created and more about how the light is applied to the artwork.
 Our principal concern remains providing proper coverage and intensity on artwork of various sizes.
+The graphic below demonstrates Inverse Square Law, or light fall-off to the square.
+This illustrates the cone of light emitted by a fixture and how that light will diffuse over distance.
+This law is taken into consideration when providing our artwork size recommendations.

 Content Based Lighting Considerations.